NeoSmartpen/Ncode-SDK/readme.md

-**NeoLAB Ncode SDK**
+**NeoLAB Ncode™ SDK**
 ====================

 ---------------

 ### What is Neo smartpen

-Neo smartpen is a pen designed to capture your handwritten notes into our digital app with our Ncode notebooks. you can see more information at http://neosmartpen.com
+Neo smartpen is a pen designed to capture your handwritten notes into our digital app with our Ncode™ notebooks. you can see more information at http://neosmartpen.com

 ---------------
 ### Introduction

-This is a C# and C++ sample project for printing Ncode image.
+This is a C# and C++ sample project for printing Ncode™ image.
 And also included SDK library.

 -------------
 ### Getting started